bazelbuild/bazel/site/versions/master/docs/tutorial/backend-server.md

 *   Create a `BUILD` file
 *   Run the build
 *   Find the build outputs
-*   Deploy to a local development server
+*   Run the application on a local development server
 *   Deploy to Google App Engine

 Bazel provides a set of [App Engine build rules](/docs/be/appengine.html)